wimmerlab/flexbump/README.md

 ```shell
 python figs_paper.py -figsize 4.2 3.6  -eslim 90 -i0s 0.02 0.05 0.08
 ```
 Some of the paths that point to the data should be changed before running this script.
-In addition, some of the data is not included and should be generated first by running simulations.
+In addition, some data is not included and should be generated first by running simulations.